4.75 from 8 votes

 • Turn the stove down to medium heat.
 Place the butter in the pot with the carrots and onions.
 Add the garlic and sauté for 1-2 minutes until the garlic is fragrant.

-• Place the flour to the pot and stir quickly for about a minute.
-Pour 64 ounces of low sodium chicken broth and one cup of water to the pot.
+• Add the flour and stir for about 1 minute to coat the vegetables.
+Pour low sodium chicken broth and one cup of water to the pot.
 Add the oregano, thyme, salt and pepper to the pot.

 • Turn up the heat to high then add the chicken breast.
 Bring the entire pot to a boil, then turn down the heat to medium low and cover the pot.
-Allow the chicken to simmer in the pot for 10- 15 minutes or until cooked all the way through.
-This time will vary based on the thickness of your chicken.
+Simmer for 10–15 minutes, or until the chicken is cooked through and no longer pink in the center.

 • Remove the chicken from the pot and dice into bite sized pieces then set aside.

-• Add one cup of dried orzo pasta to the pot and turn the heat back up to medium- high.
-Cook the orzo pasta in the soup for ten minutes or until tender and al dente.
-Stir occasionally so the orzo doesn’t stick to the bottom of the pot.
+• Add the orzo pasta to the pot and turn the heat back up to medium- high.
+Cook the orzo for about 10 minutes, until tender.
+Stir every few minutes so the orzo doesn’t stick to the bottom of the pot.

-• Add the chicken back to the soup.
-Add the juice from half of a lemon into the soup.
-Taste and add the second half of the lemon if you prefer.
+• Add the cooked chicken back to the soup.
+Add the juice from half the lemon, then taste and add more if you want a stronger lemon flavor.
 Place the diced spinach into the pot and stir until wilted, about one minute.
 Serve and enjoy!

 Notes